enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/quickstart.rst

 Prerequisites:

-* A directory where JQM will be installed, named JQM_ROOT afterwards.
+* A directory where JQM will be installed, named JQM_ROOT afterward.
 * An account with full permissions in JQM_ROOT.
 Not need for admin or special rights - it just needs to be able to open a PowerShell session.

 The following script will download and copy the binaries (adapt the first two lines). ::